svencan/polly/README.md

 ### Question: `baseurl/event/event-id/question/question-id`

-`GET` returns the description of question, its opening times (if any), and its votes (if any) and an additional votecount (calculated).
+`GET` returns the description of question, its opening times (if any), whether it is open (calculated), and its votes (if any) and an additional votecount (calculated).

 TBD: Only aye/nay/abstention as options?